blloop/weeklies-alpha/README.md

 and then plan regular events around them!

 ## Features

-- Simple calendar UI displaying one week of events
+- Simple calendar week layout with navigation bar
-- Add weekly events by title, day of week, start time, and end time
+- Add an event by title, day of the week, and time span
+- Click an existing event to modify any of the fields or delete it
+- Delete all events with a single click in the options menu
-- Settings to toggle 24 hour time and choose an accent color
+- Choose between 4 different accent colors with an option for 24 hour time
-- Responsive design to show single column on smaller screens

 ## Usage